Why Do Arc Flashes Happen Osha 10

 Look, OSHA 10 isn't nothing.
 It introduces hazards, PPE, and your right to a safe site.
 But the arc flash piece is usually a footnote.
 That's a problem, because the people most at risk are the ones who think they're "just changing a breaker.

 Real talk — the numbers are ugly.
-That's why burns are the most common injury, but the secondary stuff gets you too.
-Falling off a ladder from the blast.
+Plus, falling off a ladder from the blast.
+Burns are the most common injury, but the secondary stuff gets you too.
 Breathing in copper vapor.
 Picking molten shirt out of your chest because you didn't wear rated gear.
 The short version is: arc flash is one of the few electrical hazards that can kill or main someone who never touched a live part.

 And here's what most guides get wrong — they frame it as a "high voltage only" problem.
-Turns out, low-voltage gear fails often because folks get comfortable.
+On the flip side, turns out, low-voltage gear fails often because folks get comfortable.
 Comfort is where the incident starts.

 How Arc Flashes Happen

 This is the meaty part.
-In real terms, if you only read one section, make it this one.
-The mechanism isn't mystery science.
+And the mechanism isn't mystery science.
+If you only read one section, make it this one.
 It's a chain, and every link is something a worker or an employer could've broken.

 The Trigger Event